 Create a new project by creating a new folder named html5_canvas in your chosen directory and copying and pasting the index.html file you created in the previous project in Chapter 1.

 Note Henceforth, throughout this book, when asked to create a new project you should follow the process describe previously.
-That is, create a new folder with the projects name and copy the previous project files.
+That is, create a new folder with the project’s name and copy/paste the previous project’s files.
 In this way your new projects can expand upon your old ones while retaining the original functionality.

-Open the index.html file in the editor by opening the html5_canvas folder, expanding it if needed and double-clicking the index.html file, as illustrated in Figure 2-2.
+Open the index.html file in the editor by opening the html5_canvas folder, expanding it if needed and clicking on the index.html file, as illustrated in Figure 2-2.

 Figure 2-2.
 Editing the index.html file in your project